open-mmlab/mmpretrain/configs/blip2/README.md

 | :--------------------------- | :--------: | :------: | :----------------------------------: | :-------------------------------------------------------------------------------------------------------------: |
 | `blip2_3rdparty_retrieval`\* |  1173.19   |  85.40   | [config](./blip2_8xb32_retrieval.py) | [model](https://download.openmmlab.com/mmclassification/v1/blip2/blip2_3rdparty_pretrain_20230505-f7ef4390.pth) |

 *Models with * are converted from the [official repo](https://github.com/salesforce/LAVIS).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation